Aurora Chancayllo

 Aurora Chancayllo is a Peruvian football club, playing in the city of Chancay, Huaral, Lima, Peru.

 History

 The club was founded on August 10, 1931.

-In the 1968 Copa Perú, the club classified to the Final Stage, with the Sport Chorrillos of Talara, Carlos A. Mannucci of Trujillo, Cienciano of the Cusco, FBC Melgar of Arequipa and Colegio Nacional de Iquitos.
+In the 1968 Copa Perú, the club qualified to the Final Stage, with the Sport Chorrillos of Talara, Carlos A. Mannucci of Trujillo, Cienciano of the Cusco, FBC Melgar of Arequipa and Colegio Nacional de Iquitos.
 In the final stage, the club finalized in last place.

-In the 1999 Copa Perú, the club classified to the Regional Stage, but was eliminated by Estudiantes de Medicina of Ica and Somos Aduanas of the Callao.
+In the 1999 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Estudiantes de Medicina of Ica and Somos Aduanas of the Callao.

-In the 2000 Copa Perú, the club classified to the Regional Stage, but was eliminated by Estudiantes de Medicina.
+In the 2000 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Estudiantes de Medicina.

 In the 2001 Segunda División Peruana, the club was relegated to the Copa Perú.

-In the 2014 Copa Perú, the club classified to the National Stage, but was eliminated by Sport Loreto in quarterfinals.
+In the 2014 Copa Perú, the club qualified to the National Stage, but was eliminated by Sport Loreto in quarterfinals.